-2. Determine your Income
+2. Determine your Budget Income

 Sometimes I earn extra money but it’s very simple for me to add that in when I receive it.
 I don’t rely on it each month to survive.
 Our reliable income comes from my husband’s job.

-3. Determine your Allowance
+3. Determine your Budget Allowance

 These are things we need in life but we need to set a limit on each month.
 Here is an example of my allowances:

-- Auto Gas (My budget is $200 a month because we live in a small town.
-This changes if we travel more often)
+- Auto Gas – My budget is $200 a month because we live in a small town.
+This changes if we travel more often.

 4. Set Saving Goals and/or Debt Pay Off Goals

-For a long time, I figured I would save whatever money we had left in the month.
+For a long time, I figured I would save whatever money we had leftover in our savings account.
 Well, that didn’t work for us.
 We ended up spending all of it every month.
 Now, my husband and I discuss what we want to save for each month.
-I add it the budget and we work on meeting that goal.
+I add it to the budget and we work on meeting that goal.